tutorcruncher/timecruncher/_posts/2014-05-23-seven-reasons-to-start-your-own-business.md

 ---
 layout: post
-title:  Seven Reasons to Start your Own Business
+title:  "Seven Reasons to Start your Own Business"
 permalink: seven-reasons-to-start-your-own-business
 ---
 Each month, about 543,000 new businesses are opened.
 Becoming a business owner can be very advantageous.
-This might be something you have never thought about and if you're not entirely convinced yet here a list of benefits that owning your business could bring you. ** Choose your Future ** This may be both frightening and exciting.
+This might be something you have never thought about and if you're not entirely convinced yet here a list of benefits that owning your business could bring you.

+### Choose your Future

+ This may be both
+frightening and exciting.
 You may be used to follow the path of others in your life, however, being entrepreneur means taking control of every decision you make and manage your business the way you want.
 This requires a lot of